-Pho Real: Hanoi Goes All Out For Summit Kitsch
+'Pho Real': Hanoi Goes All Out For Summit Kitsch

 Hanoi restaurants and bakeries, meanwhile, peddle cupcakes, burgers and pizzas adorned with the two men's images.

-Vietnam's experience as a former wartime adversary of the U.S., which later mended fences with the US and prospered economically, has been at the center of President Trump's message to Kim Jong Un at the summit.
+Vietnam's experience as a former wartime adversary of the U.S., which later mended fences with the U.S. and prospered economically, has been at the center of Trump's message to Kim at the summit.

 "I think that your country has tremendous economic potential.
 Unbelievable.
 Unlimited," Trump told Kim, before the two men went for dinner at the French colonial-era Metropole Hotel.